mikaebora/TriSakay/README.md

 3. Run `flutter pub get` to install dependencies.
 4. Launch the app using Android Studio on your preferred emulator or device.

-## TriSakay and SDG 11

-Sustainable Development Goal 11 focuses on making cities inclusive, safe, resilient, and sustainable.
-TriSakay plays a crucial role in achieving this goal by:

-- **Reducing Carbon Footprint:** Tricycles are eco-friendly modes of transportation, contributing to a cleaner and greener environment.

-- **Enhancing Accessibility:** TriSakay ensures that transportation is readily accessible to all members of the community, promoting inclusivity in urban areas.

-- **Efficient Urban Mobility:** By streamlining tricycle rides, TriSakay contributes to efficient urban mobility, reducing traffic congestion and promoting sustainable transportation alternatives.

 ## Usage